 - Affective displays of attention, like crying, smiling, hugging, playing, etc.

 This procedure was intended to evoke separation anxiety to activate the attachment system.
 According to Ainsworth, the factor that determines the type of attachment is the reaction shown by the baby when meeting back with the mother.
-Based on the observations, they came to the conclusion that babies can have different types of attachments depending on the bond they have with their parent or caregiver.
+Based on the observations, they came to the conclusion that babies can have different types of attachment depending on the bond they have with their parent or caregiver.
 This procedure can show the type of attachment that a baby has developed by observing the reactions related to their behavior after separation has occurred.

 These are the four different types of attachment, as reflected by responses to the experiment: